diegoami/Diplado/README.md

 On **master** there should be changes which do not break compatibility with 4.3+ Steam for 1.174.

-The branch **somebody_ver** at the moment tracks the official version of this mod, maintained by Somebody.
+The branch **somebody_ver** at the moment tracks the base version of this mod, maintained by Somebody.

 On **develop** and possibly other release branches there might be changes that will break downward compatibility with the official version.